portworx/px-dev/px_commandline.md

 685324a3-21ef-40cf-92cf-60d605f45d65 10.21.25.220 24.937343 7.8 GB    7.3 GB   10         ok
 ```

-In order to view the cluster from a container centric perspective, run ```show containers```.
+To view the cluster from a container-centric perspective, run ```show containers```.
 The output lists the running containers by container ID, the container image/name, and the mounted Portworx storage volume.

-Example of ```show containers``` for the same three node cluster:
+Example of ```show containers``` for the same three-node cluster:
 ```
 # pxctl show containers
 ID           IMAGE        NAMES       VOLUMES            NODE 									STATUS